MSC’s Newest Ship USNS John Lewis Christened at General Dynamics NASSCO San Diego

 |0

-This work, MSC’s Newest Ship USNS John Lewis Christened at General Dynamics NASSCO San Diego [Image 2 of 2], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, MSC’s Newest Ship USNS John Lewis Christened at General Dynamics NASSCO San Diego, by Sarah Burford, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-MSC’s Newest Ship USNS John Lewis Christened at General Dynamics NASSCO San Diego

 LEAVE A COMMENT